Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.7.0 =
+* Feature: Track WordPress hooks as a goal!
+This will allow you to track WooCommerce orders, form submissions, and more.
+Predefined goals for large plugins are available and will grow over time.
+* Improvement: Moved Burst to have it's own main menu item, so people can navigate to the dashboard more easily.
+* Improvement: Send the beacon information as JSON instead of text/plain.
+This will prevent false positives in security software.
+* Improvement: Tracking now works with Speculation Rules API.
+This will cause the tracking to be more accurate, when using speculation rules.
+* Fix: Searching pages would sometimes not work.
+This has been resolved.
+* Fix: Single Page Applications can now be tracked properly.
+This was not working correctly before.
+* Improvement: Added a notice for when the cron does not work properly.
+This will help users to know when the cron is not working.
+* Improvement: For high traffic websites, we have made the displaying of data more efficient.
+This will improve the performance of the dashboard for both high and low traffic websites.
+* Improvement: Translatability has been improved by adding %s to the translation strings.
+This will allow for better translations in languages that have different word orders.
+* Improvement: When the numbers in the compare tab are formatted a tooltip will show the full number.
+This will help users to see the full number when the number is too large to display.
+* Improvement: Post meta will be tracked more accurately.
+This will help users to see the correct amount of pageviews for each post.
+* Improvement: Added lookup tables for devices, browsers, and operating systems.
+This will keep the database size smaller and improve the performance of the dashboard.

 = 1.6.1 =
 * Feature: Email reporting.
 You can now receive a weekly or monthly email with your website statistics.
 Add up to 10 email addresses to receive the report.
 * Feature: Reset statistics.
 You can now reset your statistics to start fresh.
 This will remove all data from the database.
 Settings will remain the same.